jvde-github/AIS-catcher/README.md

 For completeness I performed seperate runs with [AISRec](https://sites.google.com/site/feverlaysoft/home) and [RTL-AIS](https://github.com/dgiardini/rtl-ais) as well.
 AISRec has some excellent sensitivity and is one of the most user friendly packages out there.
 It is highly recommended.
 RTL-AIS  is a very efficient and elegant open source AIS receiver with minimal hardware requirements and is a pioneer in the field of open source AIS software.

 The first two rows are ran in parallel (i.e. on the same input signal) and therefore are comparable.
+Same for the two rows following.
 The other runs are provided for information purposes and cannot be compared as message density fluctuates over time and have different system and hardware requirements.
 Nevertheless, these non-scientifically conducted experiments suggest that 1) the Default model can perform better than the Standard model and 2) a higher sampling rate should be preferred over a lower rate where possible.

 Finally some results with direct sight at the beach (Scheveningen) with a higher message density over 3 minutes (NESDR dongle with factory included antenna):
 | Model | 288K Ubuntu | 1536K Ubuntu |